back to top

 He said the tunnel will be equipped with advanced scanners to ward off any security threat.
 The project forms part of the proposed widening of NH-44 (old NH-1A) from Jammu to Srinagar.

-The longest highway tunnel in also happens to be Asia's longest bi-directional highway tunnel with fully transverse ventilation system, he said.
+The longest highway tunnel in India also happens to be Asia's longest bi-directional highway tunnel with fully transverse ventilation system, he said.
 It also comes with fully-integrated tunnel control system with ventilation, communication, power supply, incident detection, SOS call box and fire fighting.

 Fitted with intelligent traffic mechanism, the tunnel will have fully automatic smart control and no human intervention will be required for its operations.